PastolNapas/Met-landing/README.md

 # The MET landing page
-Implement landing page according to [Figma design](https://www.figma.com/file/lSR1m42L9YwzQwzzxKwHpw/THE-MET?node-id=8590%3A29) - Use BEM and SCSS.
+Implement landing page according to [Figma design](https://www.figma.com/file/lSR1m42L9YwzQwzzxKwHpw/THE-MET?node-id=8590%3A29) - Use HTML5, SCSS, Flex-box, Grid, JavaScript, BEM, Gulp.

 The landing is adaptive to different screen extensions, has a stylish design, contains a swiper with slides, burger menu, links, animations and a form to fill.